 Chapter 6 Conditional Poisson Process

 Chapter 9 Brownian Motion

 List of Notation

-Olga Korosteleva is a professor of Statistics at the Department of Mathematics and Statistics at California State University, Long Beach (CSULB).
-She received her Bachelor’s degree in Mathematics in 1996 from Wayne State University in Detroit, and a Ph.D. in Statistics from Purdue University in West Lafayette, Indiana, in 2002.
-Since then she has been teaching Statistics and Mathematics courses at CSULB.
+Olga Korosteleva, PhD, is a professor of statistics in the Department of Mathematics and Statistics at California State University, Long Beach (CSULB).
+She earned her Bachelor’s degree in mathematics in 1996 from Wayne State University in Detroit, and her PhD in statistics from Purdue University in West Lafayette, Indiana, in 2002.
+Since then she has been teaching statistics and mathematics courses at CSULB.

 Title: Stochastic Processes with R